I-Ishika-012/CSI/Project/README.md

 # Azure DevOps + ACI Deployment Automation

 ## Overview
-This project demonstrates how to automate the deployment of a containerized application to Azure Container Instances (ACI) using Azure DevOps CI/CD pipelines.
+This project demonstrates how to automate the deployment of a containerized application (made in Flask-Python) to Azure Container Instances (ACI) using Azure DevOps CI/CD pipelines.

 ## Tech Stack
 - Azure DevOps